-Reviewed AIR's analysis of the different Florida Building Code versions and ASCE-7 design wind load standards and the application of the building codes and their enforcement in development of the building vulnerability functions.
+Discussed the review of Florida Building Code versions and the application of the building codes and their enforcement in development of the building vulnerability functions.
+Discussed the development of secondary structural modifiers based on the evolution of the building codes.
+Discussed their plans for review of the 2014 Florida Building Code.